-To prepare your cat or dog for anesthesia, please do not offer any food or treats after midnight prior to the procedure (no breakfast!).
+To prepare your cat or dog for anesthesia, please do not offer any food or treats after 10pm prior to the procedure (no breakfast!).
 Access to water is okay up until the time you head our way in the morning.

 When To Drop-off: